baden03/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 1.7.4 =
+* added missing alt tag
+* reworked script to build new window more efficiently
+* working (not fully resolved) on Edge.
+Some issues will are related to a bug in Edge.

 = 1.7.3 =
 * top and bottom html will process shortcakes